urho3d/urho3d/Readme.txt

         - Support for copying ListView text to system clipboard
         - Async system command execution
         - Generic attribute access for Lua script objects
+        - Use Lua functions directly as event subscribers
         - Touch gesture recording and load/save
         - AssetImporter option to allow multiple import of identical meshes
         - Automatically create a physics world component to scene when necessary